Is Bari Safe for Tourists? What You Should Know Before You Go

 Bari Old Town

-Bari Vecchia, aka Bari Old Town, is the charming historic center of this city.
+Bari Old Town also referred to as ‘Bari Vecchia’, is the charming historic center of this city.
 It is a must visit for tourists with its winding streets, historic sites and cathedrals.
 While the old town is lively and safe during the day, some parts can feel a bit isolated at night, particularly in less populated alleys.
 It’s best to stick to well-lit, busier areas after dark when walking in Bari at night.

 Murat District

 Murat is the modern city center and heart of Bari, located outside of the Old Town.
 It is known for its shopping streets, restaurants, and vibrant nightlife.
-This area is considered very safe both day and night, with a strong police presence most of the time and and a high density of locals and tourists.
+This area is considered very safe both day and night, with a strong police presence most of the time and a high density of locals and tourists.
 According to local crime statistics, the Murat District reports one of the lowest crime rates in the city, making it a good option for accommodation, if you want to stay outside of the Old Town.

 Is it Safe to Walk in Bari at Night?